-We are working with our clients to encourage a meticulous approach and emphasising the importance of these changes and the need to act now.
+We are working with our clients to encourage a meticulous approach and emphasising the importance of the changes and the need to act.

-Check employment status for tax (CEST)
+Check Employment Status for Tax (CEST)

 Workers, the End Client and agencies are able to complete the CEST tool to help with the assessment process.
-HMRC have said that they will stand by CEST outcomes provided the information inputted is accurate.
+HMRC had said that they will stand by CEST outcomes provided the information inputted is accurate.
+However, this has not been the case.
 The CEST tool has come under a lot of criticism as it disagrees with some case law and ignores certain factors within IR35 (mutuality of obligation).
 Importantly it is not mandatory and End Clients may use any assessment method they wish.
 It's suggested that End Clients should not make blanket decisions such as 'all contractors are inside IR35' or 'all contractors are outside IR35'.